niharika2k00/video-hub/java-project-part1/src/main/resources/user_welcome_email.md

 Hey **{{username}}**,

-We are delighted to welcome you to our platform **Image Hub**.
+We are delighted to welcome you to our platform **Video Hub**.
 Your account has been successfully created, and you are now part of our growing community.

 If you have any concerns or need further assistance, feel free to reach out to